 If you don’t have a large colony yet, you can still add Dermestid beetle cleaner crews.
 They can live a long time with little food in a sparsely populated colony.
 You can also supplement with a small amount of dog food, beef jerky, or raw meat until the roach population grows.
-It’s fairly easy to keep Dermestid beetles alive until your roach colony is large enough to sustain them.
+It’s fairly easy to keep Dermestid beetles and larvae alive until your roach colony is large enough to sustain them.
 It just takes a little effort.

 Dermestid Kit Capacities